Telecominfraproject/wlan-cloud-ucentral-deploy/docker-compose/README.md

 - [LB deployment with Letsencrypt certificates](#lb-deployment-with-letsencrypt-certificates)
 - [OWLS deployment with self-signed certificates](owls/README.md)
 ### Configuration
-If you don't bind mount your own config files they are generated on every startup based on the environment variables in the microservice specific env files.
-For an overview of the supported configuration properties have a look into the microservice specific env files.
+Config files for the microservices are generated on every startup based on the environment variables in the microservice specific env files.
+For an overview of the supported configuration properties have a look into these files.
 For an explanation of the configuration properties please see the README in the respective microservice repository.
-Be aware that the non-LB deployment exposes the generated config files on the host.
-So if you want to make configuration changes afterwards, please do them directly in the config files located in the microservice data directories.
+Be aware that local changes to the config files will be overwritten on every startup if `TEMPLATE_CONFIG` is set to `true` in the microservice env files.
+If you want to bind mount your own config file or make local changes, please set this variable to `false`.
 #### Required password changing on the first startup
 One important action that must be done before using the deployment is changing password for the default user in owsec as described in [owsec docs](https://github.com/Telecominfraproject/wlan-cloud-ucentralsec/tree/main#changing-default-password).
 Please use these docs to find the actions that must be done **after** the deployment in order to start using your deployment.
 ### Ports